-Aspect of school Action Curriculum expectations The key principles that underpin government advice on curriculum planning are: Education is not optional: all pupils receive a high-quality education that promotes their development and prepares them for the opportunities, responsibilities and experiences of later life.
-CURRICULUM: The school will undertake a recovery curriculum having assessed the needs of the children to ensure knowledge and skills gaps are filled.
-The staff have developed outlines for catch-up programmes in areas such as maths, reading and phonics where knowledge gaps, if not filled will cause issues with the teaching of the next year's objectives.
-The school will continue to teach a broad and balanced curriculum to include all subject areas although priority will be given to areas where significant gaps have been identified.
-Teachers will be using both formative and summative assessments to ascertain where children are and what the gaps are in their knowledge so that lessons can be planned and in this balanced is the planned and in this balanced is the planned and is this balanced and balanced so that lessons can be planned and in this balanced is the planned and balanced and balanced is the planned and balanced and balanced so that lessons can be planned and balanced balanced so that lessons can be planned and balanced balanced so that lessons can be planned and balanced balanced so that lessons can be planned and balanced balanced so that lessons can be planned and balanced balanced balanced so that lessons can be planned and balanced b The curriculum remains broad and ambitious: all pupils continue to be taught a wide range of subjects, maintaining their choices for further study and employment. individualised interventions can be put in place for those children who require it.
-Lesson planning will take into account the possibility of further lockdowns and will encompass remote learning approaches that will enable the continuation of new learning at home if schools are shut.
+- The school will continue to undertake a recovery curriculum having assessed the needs of the children to ensure knowledge and skills gaps are filled. - The staff have developed outlines for catch-up programmes in areas such as maths, reading and phonics where knowledge gaps, if not filled will cause issues with the teaching of the next year's objectives. - The school will continue to teach a broad and balanced curriculum to include all subject areas although priority will be given to areas where significant gaps have been identified. - Teachers will be using both formative and summative assessments to ascertain where children are and what the gaps are in their knowledge so that lessons can be planned and individualised interventions can be put in place for those children who require it. - Lesson planning will take into account the possibility of further lockdowns and will encompass remote learning approaches that will enable the continuation of new learning at home if schools are shut.
 This could include directing parents/children to online resources such as the OAK academy.
-BBC bitesize etc. Remote education, where needed, is high quality and aligns as closely as possible with in-school provision: schools and other settings continue to build their capability to educate pupils remotely, where this is The school has developed a Remote Learning Contingency plan along with a Remote Learning policy to support children who cannot attend school due Covid 19 related issues.
-PE: Contact sports should be avoided. needed.
-PE must take place in consistent groups All equipment must be thoroughly cleaned PE activities must allow for social distancing
+BBC bitesize etc. - The school has developed a Remote Learning Contingency plan along with a Remote Learning policy to support children who cannot attend school due Covid 19 related issues. - PE: - o PE must take place in consistent groups - o All equipment must be thoroughly cleaned - o PE activities should allow for social distancing where possible

-Specific points for early years foundation stage (EYFS) to key stage 3 For children in Reception, teachers will focus on the prime areas of learning, including: communication and language, personal, social and emotional development (PSED) and physical development.
-Teachers will also assess and address gaps in language, early reading and mathematics, particularly ensuring children's acquisition of phonic knowledge and extending their vocabulary.
-For children in key stage 1 and 2, the school will prioritise identifying gaps and reestablishing good progress in the essentials (phonics and reading, increasing vocabulary, writing and mathematics), identifying opportunities across the curriculum so children read widely, and develop their knowledge and vocabulary.
-The curriculum will remain broad, so that the majority of pupils are taught a full range of subjects over the year, including sciences, humanities, the arts, physical education/sport, religious education and relationships and health education.
-Music The school will follow the following DFE Guidance: Music teaching in schools and colleges, including singing, and playing wind and brass instruments in groups When planning music provision for the next academic year, schools should consider additional specific safety measures.
-Although singing and playing wind and brass instruments do not currently appear to represent a significantly higher risk than routine speaking and breathing at the same volume, there is now some evidence that additional risk can build from aerosol transmission with volume and with the combined numbers of individuals within a confined space.
-This is particularly evident for singing and shouting, but with appropriate safety mitigation and consideration, singing, wind and brass teaching can still take place.
-Measures to take follow in the next sections.
-Playing outdoors Playing instruments and singing in groups should take place outdoors wherever possible.
-If indoors, consider limiting the numbers in relation to the space.
-Playing indoors If indoors, use a room with as much space as possible, for example, larger rooms; rooms with high ceilings are expected to enable dilution of aerosol transmission.
-If playing indoors, limiting the numbers to account for ventilation of the space and the ability to social distance.
-It is important to ensure good ventilation.
-Advice on this can be found in Health and Safety Executive guidance on air conditioning and ventilation during the coronavirus outbreak .
-Singing, wind and brass playing The school is seeking further advice as to what if any instruments/activities could be taught on a whole class basis to limit the risk of the spread of the virus
+Specific points for early years foundation stage (EYFS) to key stage 3

+- For children in Reception, teachers will focus on the prime areas of learning, including: communication and language, personal, social and emotional development (PSED) and physical development.
+Teachers will also assess and address gaps in language, early reading and mathematics, particularly ensuring children's acquisition of phonic knowledge and extending their vocabulary. - For children in key stage 1 and 2, the school will prioritise identifying gaps and reestablishing good progress in the essentials (phonics and reading, increasing vocabulary, writing and mathematics), identifying opportunities across the curriculum so children read widely, and develop their knowledge and vocabulary.
+The curriculum will remain broad, so that the majority of pupils are taught a full range of subjects over the year, including sciences, humanities, music and the arts, physical education/sport, religious education, Key stage 2 languages and relationships and health education.